yagi2018/anp-examples/examples_code/README_EN.md

 ## Client Flow

-`client.py` implements the following flow:
+`client.py` uses the `DIDAuthClient` class to implement the following flow:

-1. **Loading DID Document and Private Key**:
+1. **Creating DID Authentication Client**:
-   - Load the DID document from the specified path (`use_did_test_public/did.json`)
-   - Load the private key from the specified path (`use_did_test_public/key-1_private.pem`)
+   - Initialize DIDAuthClient with DID document path and private key path
+   - DIDAuthClient handles loading the DID document and private key, and manages authentication headers and tokens

-2. **Generating Authentication Header**:
+2. **Generating Authentication Headers and Sending Requests**:
-   - Generate a DID authentication header using the DID document, server domain, and sign callback function
-   - The sign callback function signs content using the private key

-3. **Sending Authentication Request**:
+   - Use DIDAuthClient to get authentication headers (DID authentication or Bearer token)
-   - Send a request with the DID authentication header to the server
+   - Send requests to the server with the authentication headers
    - Server verifies the authentication header and generates a JWT token
    - Server returns the JWT token in the response header

-4. **Extracting and Using the Token**:
+3. **Managing Tokens**:
-   - Extract the JWT token from the response header
+   - DIDAuthClient extracts JWT tokens from response headers and stores them
-   - Use the JWT token for subsequent requests
+   - Subsequent requests automatically use the stored token
+   - If a token is invalid, DIDAuthClient automatically clears the token and retries with DID authentication

+## DIDAuthClient Class

+`did_auth_client.py` provides the `DIDAuthClient` class with the following features:

+1. **Authentication Header Management**:
+   - Generate DID authentication headers
+   - Store and manage JWT tokens
+   - Automatically select between DID authentication and JWT tokens as needed

+2. **Multi-domain Support**:
+   - Store authentication headers and tokens separately for different domains
-   - Server verifies the JWT token and processes the request
+   - Automatically select the correct authentication header based on the request URL

+3. **Token Lifecycle Management**:
+   - Extract and update tokens from response headers
+   - Clear tokens for a single domain or all domains

 ## Related Files